-One of the consistently most useful products for prescribed burn planning is the hourly weather graph.
-This graph provides a wealth of information about wind direction, humidity, temperature, and other factors, and gives an indication of how conditions will change throughout the day.
-By printing the graph and taking it along to the field the day of the burn, it can be used as a reference during the burn.
+The graph can be printed and taken to the field to be used as a reference for expected changes in the weather during the burn.
 Be aware that wind shifts may not be at the exact hour for which they are forecast.
 However, the general pattern of wind shifts and speeds should be close to those forecasted.